EyasuTeshome/shifttracker/job-search/job-searching-analyze-your-job-search.md

 ## Introduction

 Today you will take time to analyze your job search.
+You may submit it to your career coach for review, but it's optional.

-**Note: You need to submit this project in time for your coach to review it this week.** That means working to submit it before Wednesday, so your coach is able to provide feedback in a timely fashion.
+Please try to submit the assignment before Wednesday, so your coach is able to provide feedback in a timely fashion.

 ### Why is analyzing your job search important?